Nat-Lab/libbgp/examples/README.md

 The following examples are avaliable:

 - `deserialize-and-serialize.cc`: Deserializing and serializing BGP message with `BgpPacket`.
-- `peer-and-print.cc`: listen on TCP 0.0.0.0:179, wait for a peer, and print all BGP messages sent/received.
+- `peer-and-print.cc`: listen on TCP `0.0.0.0:179`, wait for a peer, and print all BGP messages sent/received with `BgpFsm`.

+All the example codes are distributed under the  [Unlicense](https://unlicense.org) license.